Golden Ball (Czech Republic)

 The Golden Ball (Zlatý míč) is awarded in the Czech Republic by a poll of Czech sport journalists from the Club of Sport Journalists (Klub sportovních novinářů, KSN).
-Eligible are Czech players in the Czech Republic and abroad.
-Awards for young player and coach of the year are also awarded.
-The award for the Coach of the Year, is named after Rudolf Vytlačil, successful Czechoslovak coach.
+The award is eligible to Czech players in the Czech Republic and abroad.
+Awards for young player and coach of the year are also given.
+The award for the Coach of the Year is named after Rudolf Vytlačil, a successful Czechoslovak coach.
 Petr Čech won his eighth Zlatý míč in nine years in 2013.

 The other football award in the Czech Republic is the Czech Footballer of the Year awarded by the Football Association of the Czech Republic (FAČR).